 - Getting lost

 - More minor bumps and scratches on the car

 Legal Help After A Car Accident

-Washington State personal injury law provides a legal remedy for victims injured in traffic collisions involving elderly drivers.
+Washington State personal injury law provides a legal remedy for victims injured in car accidents caused by elderly drivers.
 Negligent driving breaches a legal duty to others, resulting in financial responsibility for damages.
 Regardless of age, at-fault parties are liable for any injuries caused by their negligence, and in some cases may face criminal charges.
 Drivers of every age are capable driving negligently.